KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 ## How to use KeyboardKit state & services

-The KeyboardKit ``KeyboardInputViewController`` provides you with keyboard-specific observable ``KeyboardInputViewController/state`` and ``KeyboardInputViewController/services``, that let you build powerful keyboards.
+The main ``KeyboardInputViewController`` provides you with keyboard-specific observable ``KeyboardInputViewController/state`` and ``KeyboardInputViewController/services``, that let you build powerful keyboards.

+### State

-KeyboardKit injects all these observable state types into the view hierarchy as environment objects, to let you access them like this:
+KeyboardKit injects all the observable state into the view hierarchy as environment objects when you set it up, which lets you access the various state types like this:

 ```swift
 struct CustomKeyboard: View {